 If you don't have access to your doctor, and don't want to get another exam, you can even walk into any Walmart Optical or Sam's Optical (I did Sam's), and ask them to measure your PD, they have a quick tool to do so and it is very accurate.

-2. Try on Glasses in Real Life to Gather Data
+2. Try on Glasses in Real Life

 The only downfall to Zenni is you can't physically try on the glasses.
 The TRY ON technology has advanced a lot in past few years, but it still doesn't completely substitute for being able to put on a pair of glasses, especially if you are newbie to eye-wear.
 I highly recommend you measure a pair of your existing glasses, or a pair that fits you in the store.
 You also need to see in real life what each frame shape looks like on your face.
 Take a lot of pictures of the frames you like.